usdoj-crt/beta-ada/_pages/_topics/community-integration.md

 would be a “fundamental alteration,” the state/local government must look at the costs and resources available to it *as a whole*—not just those of the agency operating or funding the segregated setting.
-{% enddetails %}

-{% details Who has a right to community integration? %}
+## Who has a right to community integration?

 If you have a disability and you receive services from a State/local government to support your disability-related needs, then you have a right to receive those services at home or in your community, unless it would result in a fundamental alteration.